University of Arkansas: African American history and African studies program

-In the fall of 1948 changes were made to the university's segregation policy, which allowed for the admittance of African American students into regular classes.
+Roy Wilkins, administrator of the NAACP, wrote in 1950 that Arkansas was the "very first of the Southern states to accept the new trend without fighting a delaying action or attempting to... limit, if not nullify, bare compliance."
+In the fall of 1948, changes were made to the university's segregation policy, which allowed for the admittance of African American students into regular classes.
 The first to follow Hunt was a law school student by the name of Jackie L. Shropshire, would later go on to become the university's first black graduate in 1951.
 1952 University of Arkansas Medical School graduate Edith Irby Jones, who was also admitted to the University of Arkansas in 1948, would be the first African American to be admitted in any Southern school.
 Several African American students followed in his footsteps, attending various graduate programs at the university.
-As a result, race relations at the University of Arkansas greatly improved.
 Arkansas was freely admitting African American students as early as 1957, while many southern states still prohibited black students from attending all white universities.
 The events in Little Rock at this time did some damage to race relations at the university that would not be fixed for some time.

 In 1969, the university created the Black Studies Advisory Committee to facilitate the creation of a Black Studies program, which began in the fall semester of 1968 with 19 courses offered.

-In 1990 Gordon Daniel Morgan, a professor of sociology at the university and an alumnus of its graduate school, wrote The Edge of Campus: A Journal of the Black Experience at the University of Arkansas with his wife Izola.

 In 2004, the university provided resources to help support the program, establishing the John White Scholarship, Sankofa Registered Student Organization, and Ghana study abroad tour.
 In 2008, The Black Studies program was renamed the African and African American Studies (AAST) program and expanded its course offerings and student enrollment.
 In 2014, the program moved to a new space in Memorial Hall and was added to the University Core.
 A year later, an online minor and graduate certificate in African and African American Studies was established.
 The university hosted its first annual AAST Graduate Fellows search symposium in 2016 and established the Roy S. Bryce-Laporte scholarship later in 2018.
 In 2019, the University of Arkansas Board of Trustees voted to rename halls B and C of the Northwest Quad in honor of Gordon Morgan and Margaret Clark, respectively.
 The university has also hosted guest lectures by Aldon D. Morris, Carol Anderson, and Nikole Hannah-Jones related to African and African American studies.